What if Jesus meant all that stuff about sex?

 I believe this is still the design today.
 After a couple is married, the two become one and see each other as the only man or the only woman in the whole world, because, in their eyes, they are.

 Past mistakes are in the past.
 There are not even enough words to combat the struggles we face coming from a sexual past, but judgment is not one of those words.
-This post is about grace, new beginnings, and a hope for the younger me looking for love in all the wrong fraternity boys.
-Let’s consider maybe sex really is sacred and these scriptures are just as true today as they were then.
+This post is about grace, new beginnings, and hope for the younger me looking for love in all the wrong fraternity boys.
+Let’s consider maybe sex really is sacred and you were meant for more.

 Today we can decide to draw the line in the sand and protect our eyes, bodies, and heart for God’s best for our lives.
 Wouldn’t you want your future spouse to be doing the same?